 The next day I was back on the train, heading north to the small village of Varenna on Lake Como.
 I wrote the date on the rail pass, important to do before the conductor comes along.

 I am surprised a spot as tranquil as Lake Como is only an hour north of Milan.
 The rich and famous have kept villas along the shore since Roman times, including now George Clooney.
-The lake, surrounded by mountains, is shaped like an upside-down letter “Y” with the small villages of Bellagio, Menaggio and Varenna located at the intersection.
+The lake, surrounded by mountains, is shaped like an upside-down Y with the small villages of Bellagio, Menaggio, and Varenna located at the intersection.
 A ferry service runs between them almost every half-hour.

 Many hotels in Italy ask that you leave your key on the rack at the front desk when away during the day.
 To help you remember, the key is often attached to a fob as big and heavy as a paperweight in your pocket.

-I hiked up the mountain to Vezio Castle, built in the late 11th century.
+I hiked up the mountain to Vezio Castle, built in the late 1000s.
 Ghostly statues haunt the grounds, made by draping volunteers with chalk-soaked gauze until it dries.
-Birds of prey are kept and trained at the castle, including a great-horned owl, a barn owl, a Lanner falcon and a Harris hawk.
+Birds of prey are kept and trained at the castle, including a great-horned owl, a barn owl, a Lanner falcon, and a Harris hawk.
 The view to the rooftops of Varenna is straight over the edge.

-Next day I took the mid-lake ferry (battello navetta) through the fog to Bellagio and strolled around town, up and down the hills.
+Next day I took the battello navetta (shuttle boat) through the fog to Bellagio and strolled around town, up and down the hills.
 Badly in need of a haircut, I stopped in a salon where, with sign language and a few words, I managed to convince Carmine the barber to cut my hair.

 Perhaps the morning’s fog was smoke.
-Three orange water-bombers skimmed from the lake and released in the mountains behind Bellagio all day, as plumes of white rose from the trees.
+All day long, three orange water-bombers skimmed from the lake and released in the mountains behind Bellagio, as plumes of white rose from the trees.
 Back in Varenna, from my room with a view, it was difficult to see whether they were making any progress.
 The smoke was seeping from the back side of the mountain just above the village.

 Town-hopping Cinque Terre

-A local specialty is pesto, made from basil, garlic, salt, olive oil, pine nuts and pecorino cheese.
-A couple of my favoritie dishes: trenette (pasta) with green beans and house-made pesto, and tegame alla vernazzana, a casserole of anchovies, potatoes, tomatoes, white wine, olive oil and herbs.
+A local specialty is pesto, made from basil, garlic, salt, olive oil, pine nuts, and pecorino cheese.
+A couple of my favoritie dishes: trenette, a pasta with green beans and house-made pesto, and tegame alla vernazzana, a casserole of anchovies, potatoes, tomatoes, white wine, olive oil, and herbs.

-Vernazza, dating to at least 1080 AD, bars car traffic between the station and the harbor.
-Its economy is based upon tourism, fishing, wine and olive-oil production.
-Doria Castle on the harbor was built in the 15th century as a lookout tower to protect the village from pirates.
+Vernazza, dating to at least 1080 CE, bars car traffic between the station and the harbor.
+Its economy is based upon tourism, fishing, and wine and olive-oil production.
+Doria Castle on the harbor was built in the 1400s as a lookout tower to protect the village from pirates.
 (The towers of all of the five towns can be seen, one from another, up and down the coast.)
 In 2011 Vernazza was struck by torrential rains and flooding that left the town buried in thirteen feet of mud and debris.

 Monterosso has two parts, old and new, separated by a mountain and a tunnel.
 Broad pebbly beaches and its accessibility by car make it popular with tourists in the summer.
 I was glad to be staying in quieter Vernazza.
-Toured the black-and-white striped Church of Saint John the Baptist (Chiesa di San Giovanni Battista), dated from 1307 AD.
-And next door, the black-and-white striped Oratory of the Dead, a civic association founded in the 16th century to bury the deceased and take care of widows and orphans.
+Toured the black-and-white striped Chiesa di San Giovanni Battista (Church of Saint John the Baptist), dating from 1307 CE.
+And next door, the black-and-white striped Oratory of the Dead, a civic association founded in the 1500s to bury the deceased and take care of widows and orphans.
 Its symbol, over the door and on the ceiling, is a skull-and-crossbones.
 The stripes are created by alternating courses of dark-green and white marble, a style from Pisa.

 In the tunnel a musician played an electric keyboard for spare change.
 I watched two police officers shake down the only selfie-stick street vendor I saw in the Cinque Terre.
 Unlike Venice and Milan, where unlicensed hawkers practically outnumber the tourists, Cinque Terre is devoid of them.
 I imagine the villagers run them off with pitchforks.

 I woke the next day to rain.
 Too muddy to hike on the trails.
 I met Rob and Mandy, my friends from Columbus, at the train station.
-We had planned last summer to combine our tours in Italy for a few days.
+Last summer we planned to combine our tours in Italy for a few days.
 We strolled the town and the waterfront, watching the local kids play soccer and the local grandparents scold them.